vivaria/edisonrul.ing/docs/source/cards/the-agent-of-judgment-saturn.md

-# THE AGENT OF JUDGMENT - SATURN
+# The Agent Of Judgment - Saturn

 *   Tributing "The Agent of Judgment - Saturn" is a cost.
 *   You cannot activate "The Agent of Judgment - Saturn"'s effect during Main Phase 2.
 You CAN activate "The Agent of Judgment - Saturn"'s effect during Main Phase 1 even if you have to skip your Battle Phase because of a card effect.